Last updated: 24 September 2020

 An employer cannot use the subsidy to make any contractual redundancy payments to an employee.
 Redundancy payments should be made in accordance with the provisions in the relevant employment agreement.

-The Wage Subsidy and Wage Subsidy Extension obligations are in the declaration that employers agreed to when they applied through Work and Income.
+The relevant obligations are in the declaration that employers agreed to when they applied through Work and Income.

 If employees have questions about how the subsidies are being applied to them, such as whether the employer has applied for a subsidy or when and how much they will receive, employees should contact their employer in the first instance.